streamlink/streamlink/docs/plugin_matrix.rst

 nhkworld            nhk.or.jp/nhkworld   Yes   No nineanime           9anime.to            --    Yes
-nos                 nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. npo                 npo.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
+nos                 nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. npo                 - npo.nl             Yes   Yes   Streams may be geo-restricted to Netherlands.
+                    - zapp.nl
+                    - zappelin.nl
+nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
                     - radio.nrk.no
 oldlivestream       original.liv...
 [3]_ Yes   No    Only mobile streams are supported.